davidlaprade/davidlaprade.github.io/_posts/2016-4-23-inserting-breakpoints-in-elixir.md

 how to set breakpoints.
-Intuitively, a breakpoint is a line of code where the machine will pause when executing the program, opening up a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) in which the user can evaluate code interactively within the context -- i.e. with access to all of the variables, functions, modules, etc., that would otherwise be available to him/her at the line of the breakpoint.
+Intuitively, a breakpoint is a line of code where the machine will pause when executing the program, opening up a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) in which the user can evaluate code interactively within the scope -- i.e. with access to all of the variables, functions, modules, etc., that would otherwise be available to him/her at the line of the breakpoint.